 And although it's been out on shelves for five years, the PS4 is showing no signs of slowing down in getting big new exclusives.
 PlayStation fans can still look forward to hotly anticipated titles such as The Last of Us Part II, Days Gone and Death Stranding from Sony, as well as much hyped multiplatform titles like Anthem, The Division 2 and Cyberpunk 2077 in the next year or two.

-The PS4 is still the only console to support virtual reality, thanks to Sony's optional PlayStation VR headset, which can be found for between $200 and $300 depending on what bundle you're picking up (you can also expect big price drops for Black Friday and Cyber Monday).
+The PS4 is still the only console to support virtual reality, thanks to Sony's optional PlayStation VR headset, which can be found for between $200 and $300 depending on what bundle you're picking up.

 We found PlayStation VR to be an excellent gateway into virtual reality in our review.
 Despite not having the visual fidelity of PC-powered headsets like the Oculus Rift and the HTC Vive, PSVR is intuitive, comfortable, and, most important, has a solid game library that includes Batman: Arkham VR, Tetris Effect, Resident Evil 7 and Superhot.